cubicool/cairou/README.rst

 License
 =======

-There is no strict license accompanying Cairocks, and the code I have borrowed from others (that is, that code I did not write myself) was all released with no license of any kind.
+There is no strict license accompanying Cairou, and the code I have borrowed from others (that is, that code I did not write myself) was all released with no license of any kind.
 However, I encourage you to do unto others...